Everything You Need To Know About the Annapurna Base Camp Trek in Nepal

 How do I get ready for the trek?

-First and the foremost, get your body prepared for the trek.
-Be informed regarding your current fitness level, get the required vaccination and medications, consult regarding the necessary guide walks prior to trekking with your doctor or a local General Practitioner.
-Start exercising at least 4-6 weeks prior to the trek.
-Focus on cardio exercise like cycling, jogging, running, swimming or uphill/stair climbing by carrying a backpack and muscle strengthening exercises like pushups, pull-ups, weight lifting and squats.
+Start exercising at least 4-6 weeks before the trek.
+Focus on cardio exercises like cycling, jogging, running, swimming, or uphill/stair climbing by carrying a backpack and muscle-strengthening exercises like push-ups, pull-ups, weight lifting, and squats.

 Next, get your luggage ready.
 Your checklist should include the following things:

-- Binoculars, alarm clock and torch/flashlight/headlamps, ear plug and eye mask,
+- Binoculars, alarm clock, torch/flashlight/headlamps, ear plug, and eye mask,

 - Money-cash and money bag,

 - Day pack (with waist straps), refillable water bottle

 - Sewing kit, swiss army knife, lighter, a small padlock